Music Theory Information and Placement

-If you are interested in taking music theory or composition, you should take the Music Theory Placement Exam, Monday, September 14, 8:30-9:20 a.m., Music Hall Room 103.
-(This exam will take place during the first class meeting of Music Theory I.) Results of this Exam will determine if you need to take Music Theory I (200) or if you place into Music Theory II (201).
+If you are interested in taking music theory or composition, you should take the Music Theory Placement Exam, Monday, September 12, 8:30-9:20 a.m or Tuesday, September 13, 12:00-12:50 p.m, Music Hall Room 103.
+Results of this Exam will determine if you need to take MUSC 110: Materials of Music and/or MUSC 103: Musicianship Lab I, or if you place in MUSC 204: Musical Structures and/or MUSC 104: Musicianship Lab II.

 The exam will include: